bangarangler/Sprint-Challenge--JavaScript-jon-palacio/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach changes the original arr; while map will create a new array. very important

 2. What is the difference between a function and a method?

+a function is usually declaerd or declaritive, a method is simply a function in or of an object

 3. What is closure?

+closures are for instance when you have a function inside a function nested.
+Your innermost function can reach out and have access/ bubble up the stack for vars and info.
+The outtermost functions can't reace into the childs for info.
+That essintially is a closure.

 4. Describe the four rules of the 'this' keyword.

+1. window binding if it's in global scope the value will be the window object
+2. Implicit Binding: object to the left of the dot will be what this refers to
+3. New Binding: empty obj created and referenced by this, it will inherit prototype
+4. Explicit Binding: force a function call to use a particular object for this binding. so I explicitlla say to a function what object it should use for this.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? so that we have access to the parents methods basically

 ## Project Set up